khamerling-potts/python-p4-blog-demo/README.md

 api.add_resource(CompanyByID, "/companies/<int:id>", endpoint="company")
 ```

-We are filtering our `Company` query by the given `id` and returning a serialized version of our data with a 200 status code. `<int:id>` indicates that an integer representing the `id` will be in the URL of our GET request.
+We are filtering our `Company` query by the given `id` and returning a serialized version of our data with a 200 status code. `<int:id>` indicates that an integer representing the `id` will be passed to the route through the URL.

 You don't always have to return a successful status code, and it can be helpful to return error messages when something goes wrong with a request.
 For example, if we want to ensure that the requested company exists before returning a success code, we can modify our code as shown below: